Abstract: Designing satellite constellation systems involves complex

 scalability in the time dimension.
 The proposed partially periodic time-expanded

-network can address this limitation of the past studies; it is shown to be
+network can address this limitation of the past studies; it is shown to

-as the number of transportation missions increases.
+lower bound as the number of transportation missions increases.

 @article{Chen2019,